Indezine Logo

 Figure 1: Order options let you send shapes and other slide objects back or forward

-Alternatively, you can right-click a shape to access the order options from the contextual menu (shown later in Figure 3).
-Follow these guidelines to learn how to use order options in PowerPoint 2011 for Mac:
+Alternatively, you can right-click a shape to access order options from the contextual menu, as shown in Figure 3, further below.

 Bring to Front

 1. Open your PowerPoint presentation and navigate to the slide which contains the shapes you want to reorder.
 Make sure you have the shapes appropriately placed before using the order options.
-As you can see Figure 2, the triangle shape is placed behind all other shapes.
+As you can see Figure 2, below, the triangle shape is placed behind all other shapes.

 2. Triangle shape is placed behind all other shapes